lettre/lettre.rs/content/post/lettre-0-10-0-rc-1.md

 The file transport allows storing emails to disk, and now uses the standard `.eml` format instead of `json`.
 This format stores the email with the original headers and body, and can be read by standard email applications like Thunderbird.
-Messages can also be read back, making it possible to send them later.
+`.eml` files can also be read back, making it possible to send them later.

 ### Miscellaneous